prabirshrestha/quickpick.vim/README.md

 This repo is heavily based of [probe](https://github.com/torbiak/probe) without which quickpick.vim wouldn't be possible.
 The api's are influenced by [VSCode QuickPick api](https://code.visualstudio.com/api/references/vscode-api#QuickPick).

-It is very much work in progress so features are currently limited.

 # Pickers
 quickpick.vim deliberately does not contain any sources.
 Please use one of the following sources or create your own and send a pull request to be added here.